ainigma13/COVID-19-Detection/README.md

 CODE description and usage:

 i.Image selection:
-Run the python program in terminal and pass the previously saved model as a command line argument (python gui_covid19.py --model covid19.model)
+Run the python program in terminal and pass the previously saved model as a command line argument (*python gui_covid19.py --model covid19.model*)
-Press the “Load ” button in the GUI to browse for the location of new chest X-ray image we want to predict.
+Press the *Load* button in the GUI to browse for the location of new chest X-ray image we want to predict.

 ii.Pre-processing:
-Read the image from its path location (cv2.imread()).
+Read the image from its path location (*cv2.imread()*).
-Swap color channels of images (cv2.COLOR_BGR2RGB) Resize the images to 224x224 pixels (cv2.resize) Change the image to numpy array.
+Swap color channels of images (*cv2.COLOR_BGR2RGB*) Resize the images to 224x224 pixels (*cv2.resize*) Change the image to numpy array.

 iii.Label prediction:
 Predict the label for the new image by passing it to previously evaluated model.
-Display the new image and its predicted label. (cv2.imshow())
+Display the new image and its predicted label. (*cv2.imshow()*)